UCL-ARC/green-hpc-course/episodes/introduction.md

 ## Who is this aimed at?

-Anyone involved in using HPC resources - either as a user, a developer of software for use on HPC or even professionals.
-By studying these principles, you will be able to better understand the effect of their use of HPC on carbon emissions, where it fits with emissions from your other activities and what concrete actions you can take to reduce your emissions and the size of the impact from these reductions.
+Anyone involved in using or delivering HPC resources - a user, a developer of software for use on HPC, an HPC service operator or those involved in procuring HPC systems.
+By studying these principles, you will be able to better understand the effect of HPC systems on carbon emissions, where it fits with emissions from other activities and what concrete actions that can be taken to reduce emissions and the size of the impact from these reductions.

 ## History of green software engineering